yakout/yakout.github.io/_posts/2026-01-17-security-from-exe-to-md.md

 **Those days have changed.**

-In 2026, security is no longer just about viruses.
+In the AI era, security is no longer just about viruses.
 Risks now hide in simple Markdown files or emails that look like they came from your boss.
 With AI agents, the line between "reading text" and "taking orders" has vanished.
 When you let an AI agent read your files to "set up a project," you are taking a huge risk.
 The agent reads the text, thinks it is an instruction, and then *acts* on it.

-In this new world, a simple `README.md` file is not just a help document.
-It can be a way to poison how the agent thinks.

-{% include 3d-security-diagram.html %}
+## Risks

+Let's start with some examples from the two main categories: **Infiltration** (getting bad instructions in) and **Exfiltration** (getting your secrets out).

+### Infiltration

-## How it Works: Indirect Prompt Injection
+#### Indirect Prompt Injection

 The biggest risk is called **Indirect Prompt Injection**.
 This happens when the AI reads a file that contains "hidden" orders.
+In this new world, a simple `README.md` file is not just a help document; it can be a way to poison how the agent thinks.

 Imagine you ask your AI coding tool to "summarize this project."
 The agent opens a file called `CONTRIBUTING.md`.
 Inside that file, an attacker has hidden a secret message: